OanaGaskey/Advanced-Lane-Detection/README.md

 ##  Process Binary Thresholded Images

-The objective is to process the image in such a way that the lane line pixels are kept and easily differentiated from the road.
+The objective is to process the image in such a way that the lane line pixels are preserved and easily differentiated from the road.
 Four transformations are applied and then combined.

-First is to take the x sobel on the gray scaled image.
+The first transformation takes the `x sobel` on the gray-scaled image.
 This represents the derivative in the x direction and helps detect lines that tend to be vertical.
 Only the values above a minimum threshold are kept.

 ```
 # Transform image to gray scale